 The Company's assets consist mainly of equity shares in companies listed on the London Stock Exchange and in most circumstances are considered to be realisable within a short timescale.
 The Board has set limits for borrowing and derivative contract positions and regularly reviews actual exposures, cash flow projections and compliance with loan covenants.
-The Board has also performed stress testing and liquidity analysis.
+The Directors have considered the fact that Company's investments comprise readily realisable securities which can be sold to meet funding requirements if necessary.
+The Directors have also performed stress testing on the portfolio and the loan financial covenants.